ConnorSpendlove/Portfolio/README.md

 ## Credits
-Lines 1-6 of style.css was recycled from the Module 1 Challenge.
+Lines 1-6 of style.css were recycled from the Module 1 Challenge.

 ## License
 Please refer to the LICENSE in the repository.